 Candidates must submit an electronic copy of their finalised thesis to the University Library via the Otago University Research Archive (OUR Archive).
 This must be an exact replica of the corrected thesis that was accepted for their degree – this is the version that was bound.
 Either PDF or word processed versions are acceptable.

 At the time of submission, candidates must select the level of access to the thesis.
-Normally "full text available for download" would be chosen so that the thesis is available to the public.
-However, in some cases it may be appropriate to select "abstract only (for six months from date of deposit)" or "abstract only and no inter-loan (permanent)".
-Alternatively, a thesis may be embargoed with no access for a set period (see below).
+Normally "open access via OUR Archive" would be chosen so that the thesis is available to the public.
+However, in some cases it may be appropriate to select "abstract only for six months to safeguard content while publishing” (and this can be extended at the end of the period, on request).
+Alternatively, a thesis may be embargoed with no access for a set period (see below.

 Embargo of thesis